 The vicinity of the APE was not included on early Sanborn Map Company maps.
 The earliest Sanborn map to include the APE was created in 1905 (Sanborn 1905).
-This map includes the Northern Pacific Railroad Company (NPRR) alignment (which is within the APE) as well as a few structures on the blocks north and south of the APE but no features, other than the NPRR line within the APE.
-The 1919-1950 Sanborn map shows an increase in the number of residential and commercial structures surrounding the APE (Sanborn 1919).
+This map includes the Northern Pacific Railroad Company (NPRR) alignment (which is within the APE), as well as a few structures on the blocks north and south of the APE, but no features, other than the NPRR line within the APE.
+A small shed is depicted within the APE where the NPRR crosses 7th Avenue on the 1919-1950 Sanborn map (Sanborn 1919.
+The shed does not currently exist in this location and was likely demolished during modern development in the area.
+This map also shows an increase in the number of residential and commercial structures surrounding the APE.